-What Should Someone Do If They Were Pulled Over For A DUI?
+What Should Someone Do If They Are Pulled Over For A DUI?

 Someone who was pulled over for a DUI should find an attorney who had a great deal of experience, if they want the best chance at favorable results, not someone who is right out of law school.